-Screenwriter Taylor Sheridan’s Cannes award-winning directorial debut WIND RIVERis an enthralling watch.
+Jeremy Renner is brilliant in screenwriter Taylor Sheridan’s Cannes award-winning and enthralling directorial debut WIND RIVER.

 That’s because Renner’s is a bravura performance – possibly his finest yet – which will have you gripped throughout Sheridan’s chilling mystery, as we see his seasoned tracker Cory Lambert wrestle with his own past whilst trying to solve the murder of a young Native American woman in his Wyoming wilderness.